-Environmental training is mandatory for all employees directly involved in managing any of the following environmental issues, or whose activities may have an impact on the environment: incidents, manhole effluents, network impacts, residual materials (hazardous and nonhazardous), treated wood poles, energy consumption, petroleum products or ozone depleting substances.
+Environmental training is mandatory for all team members directly involved in managing any of the following environmental issues, or whose activities may have an impact on the environment: incidents, manhole effluents, network impacts, residual materials (hazardous and non-hazardous), treated wood poles, energy consumption, petroleum products or ozone depleting substances.
 Training must be completed before the employee begins operational duties.

-All environmental incidents, inspections and inquiries by authorized third parties must be reported without delay to the Enviro-line at 1-877-235-5368, available 24/7.
+All team members must report, without delay, all environmental incidents, inspections and inquiries by authorized third parties to the Enviro-line at 1-877-235-5368, available 24/7.